rgehrsitz/rex/README.md

 These trace records identify facts, rules, action types, and targets, but deliberately omit arbitrary fact and action values.
 Other diagnostic records—including the existing high-priority rule message—may contain values, so use those logs only while investigating a trusted deployment.

+### Cycle Safety

+`rexd` limits each rule evaluation to `engine.max_actions_per_evaluation` actions (default: `32`) and limits a chain of Rex-derived Redis events to `engine.max_event_hops` hops (default: `16`).
+Derived updates carry an internal `_rex` envelope containing the existing trace ID and incremented hop; independent producers can continue sending the canonical JSON fact-object format unchanged.
+An event over its hop limit is rejected before rule evaluation.

+These controls bound accidental feedback loops, but they do not make actions exactly-once.
+Rules and external action consumers should remain idempotent: use stable business keys, tolerate duplicate updates, and avoid non-idempotent side effects (such as creating a new record) without a deduplication key.

 ### 3. Redis Setup (redis_setup)

 Purpose: